SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch/foraging_patch.md

 - ManualPellets
 - TotalPelletsDelivered

-## Nodes
+These `Subject`s can then be utilised for processing, task logic, logging and visualisation of the experimental procedure.

 ### UndergroundFeeder
 The `UndergroundFeeder (Aeon.Foraging)` node establishes a connection to the [feeder](target-feeder) hardware module assembly through a [Harp output expander](https://github.com/harp-tech/device.outputexpander).
-It also defines the basic functions of the feeder and a workflow to configure the relevant device operation properties.
+It also defines the basic functions of the feeder and a workflow to configure the device operation properties.
 The device uses the standardised Harp communication protocol, producing timestamped Harp messages when device events occur.

 #### Inputs